Verification Logic

 Score Floors (Mod Overrides)

-Sometimes the OCR just gets it wrong.
-A mod can look at the screenshots, confirm the gear is actually correct, and set a score floor using /mod override.
-The floor means the displayed score won't go below that value, even if the OCR-based score is lower.
-This doesn't change the actual OCR results.
-It just says "I've manually verified this person's gear is at least X%."
+Sometimes the evidence parser gets it wrong, or a guild wants a human to make the final call.
+A mod can review the submitted evidence, confirm the gear is actually correct, and set a score floor using /mod override.
+The floor means the displayed score won't go below that value, even if the automated score is lower.
+This doesn't change the raw parser results.
+It just says "I've manually verified this person's build is at least X%."

 The Failsafe System

-This exists to prevent people from spamming screenshots hoping to get a lucky OCR result.
-If someone genuinely has the right gear but keeps scoring low, a mod can review the screenshots and either override the score or unlock the build.
+This exists to prevent people from spamming repeated evidence attempts hoping to get a lucky result.
+If someone genuinely has the right gear but keeps scoring low, a mod can review the evidence and either override the score or unlock the build.

 Why Did I Get a Low Score?